AbdeljalilRajli/WireUp/README.md

 # WireUp

-A modern AI-powered recruitment platform that connects exceptional IT talent with innovative companies.
+A modern landing page for an AI-powered recruitment platform that will connect exceptional IT talent with innovative companies.

 ## ✨ Features

-- **AI-Driven Matching** - Intelligent candidate-job matching algorithms
+- **Modern Landing Page** - Showcase of the upcoming recruitment platform
-- **Automated Workflows** - Streamlined recruitment processes
+- **Interactive Animations** - Smooth wire animations and transitions
-- **Data-Driven Insights** - Analytics and reporting for better hiring decisions
+- **Responsive Design** - Works perfectly on all devices
-- **Modern UI/UX** - Clean, responsive design with smooth animations
+- **3D Globe Visualization** - Interactive globe showing global connections
-- **Interactive Globe** - 3D visualization of global connections
+- **Clean UI/UX** - Professional design with glassmorphism effects

 ## 🚀 Tech Stack